beechnut/gitday/recipes/README.md

 - 🍂 put a `git branch` garnish on anything (rosemary, thyme, etc)
 - 🏷️ `git blame` tags so that people know who brought which item
 - 🍬 Anything with "origin" in the name, e.g. Werther's **Origin**al
+- For utensils, no spoons or knives allowed but feel free bring `porcelain` and `fork`s